-Howard has made an impressive career off the back of his peculiar visage, his goofy mannerisms and distinct features seemingly made for the horror genre.
+Howard has made an impressive career off his peculiar visage, his goofy mannerisms and distinct features seemingly made for the horror genre.
 One look at him is enough to send shivers up anyone’s spine given the right context.
 In fact, the actor spoke of a real-life incident that occurred during the making of Evilspeak that may or may not surprise you.
 Having left the set still in his bloodied costume, Howard pulled up at some traffic lights and, unaware of his appearance, casually smiled at a woman who had begun staring at him, leading her to desperately lock every door of her car and wait impatiently for the lights to change.
-Imagine a blood-spattered Clint Howard smiling at you on a desolate road at night.
+Imagine a blood-spattered Clint Howard smiling at you on a desolate road in the dead of night.
 Can you blame her for having such a reaction?

 Here, Howard plays bumbling military school student Stanley Coopersmith, an orphan pushed into the arms of Satan thanks to a group of unlikely bullies beset on the usual gang-led torture.
 More dubious are a group of teachers who promote that bullying for the good of the school soccer team, which has a rule that all players must take part in two of every four quarters, even though a soccer match actually consists of only two halves.
 To be fair, those responsible probably needed the back-up.
 When it comes to American High School movies — which is what this begins as — our protagonist’s tormentors have to be right up there with the biggest pussies ever cast in the role of bullies.
 Not one of them looks like they could fight their way out of a wet paper bag, though the ringleader’s penchant for sacrificing sweet little puppies is perhaps something to worry about.
 The things we do when we’re loaded!